-Always remember you are working with less screen space on a cellphone, so a word dense headline or subtitle can end up being 6 lines of text like this bloated cellphone landing page from The Access Group.
+Always remember you are working with less screen space on mobile, so a word dense headline or subtitle can end up being 6 lines of text like this bloated mobile landing page from The Access Group.

 Additionally, bullet points are great for getting key points across in smaller chunks without having to use supporting copy around them.
 They also have the added benefit of drawing the visitor’s eye, making them less likely to be overlooked and easier to skim read.